Long Beach State will play five games in six days at Blair Field.

 Saturday's victory sets up a winner-take-all showdown for the Big West at 1 p.m.
 Sunday.

-One of the most respected pitching coaches in the nation, Troy Buckley enters his third season as the head coach of Long Beach State after engineering an immediate turnaround in his first two years with the Dirtbags.
+One of the most respected pitching coaches in the nation, Troy Buckley enters his fourth season as the head coach of Long Beach State after engineering an immediate turnaround within his first two years with the Dirtbags.

 Taking the helm after two disappointing campaigns where the Dirtbags finished lower than fourth in the Big West for the first time since 1989, Buckley took command of a team that had lost its five top hitters and its strikeouts leader from the year before.